 Is it really?
 What do you think?
 Just write a comment below if you like this article.

-But on the other side we all know how it feels if there is something deep, engaging below the surface.
+But on the other side, we all know how it feels if there is something deep, engaging below the surface.
 And if you had that you will always remember it, no doubt.

 Like your first kiss when you were really in love.

 Maybe it’s not even a lost art.
 It is just hiding.
 Below the surface.
 Because we are too distracted by all the influences around us.
-To many things happen at the same time and we’re busy, so maybe we just don’t pay close attention to small subtle things anymore or don’t learn that anymore.
+Too many things happen at the same time and we’re busy, so maybe we just don’t pay close attention to small subtle things anymore or don’t learn that anymore.

 You know that feeling when the environment is only a blur around the two of you when you’re really engaged in this deep conversation.
-And no, I am not talking about a highly political, highly religious or philosophical talk.
+And no, I am not talking about a highly political, highly religious, or philosophical talk.
 Not at all.
 That’s not a deep conversation.
 Not that angle I’d like to point out here.

-“Oh wow I feel really good now.
-I guess… that’s the Chemistry between us, right?” and then this person blushed a little bit, because what was going on?
+“Oh wow, I feel really good now.
+I guess… that’s the chemistry between us, right?” and then this person blushed a little bit, because what was going on?